 Are UPS Trucks Manual or Automatic?

-The following list includes the transmission type and driver requirements for each vehicle, as confirmed by customer service representatives at three different UPS facilities:
+The following list explains the transmission type and driver requirements for each vehicle, as confirmed by customer service representatives at three different UPS facilities:

-- Vans: Automatic transmission; a basic Class D license is required and you must be willing and able to drive a stick-shift box truck, as delivery vans are only used occasionally.
+- Vans: Automatic transmission; a basic Class D license is required. and you must be willing and able to drive a stick-shift box truck, as delivery vans are only used occasionally.

 For current job openings for UPS drivers, see the UPS jobs website.
 Keep in mind, package handler jobs and seasonal “driver helper” jobs do not require experience driving manual transmission vehicles.